zpaulovics/datetimepicker-rails/README.md

 ### Compatibility

-Tags from v3.0.2+ releases, master and eonasdan branches: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo).
+Master & eonasdan branches, tags v3.0.2+: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo).
 Any further development will be made on these branches.

 Tag v3.0.1 and tarruda branch: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using an upgraded version of https://github.com/tarruda/bootstrap-datetimepicker.git as inline code, not maintained).
 No further development, only bug fix for fatal issues on this branch.